|Home||About the Author||The Stories||The Setting||The characters|

 Homesick on Kindle and Nook

-Book 2 of the Sally Buds saga is a must-read and it helps set the stage for all the other stories. it is now offered in digital format on Kindle and Nook. you can also listen to it right here!
+Book 2 of the Sally Buds saga is a must-read and it helps set the stage for all the other stories. it is now offered in digital format on Kindle only. you can also listen to it right here!